A nonparametric approach to practical identifiability of nonlinear mixed effects models: Discussion

 We utilize existing statistical techniques to determine whether two distributions differ.
 At the individual level, we utilize the Kolmogorov-Smirnov two-sample test to test if the individual samples from the underlying population distribution, corresponding to the individuals in the trial, are sufficient to distinguish the underlying population-level distributions.
 However, this individual-level approach may not distinguish between population distributions that differ at the tails, although other statistical tests, such as the Anderson-Darling or Cram\'{e}r-Von Mises tests, could be used.
 Consequently, at the population level, we consider the overlapping index to quantify how the probability density functions of two population distributions differ.
 This approach calculates the total variation distance between the two corresponding probability measures but does not permit a simple test statistic to determine if the two distributions are significantly different, although it would be straightforward to fix a significance threshold in practice.
 However, our approach to practical identifiability can be easily extended to other statistical frameworks to distinguish between population parameter distributions, including other nonparametric tests that may be more appropriate or informative for a given model.

 We illustrated our approach by analysing the identifiability of two important models in pharmacology and viral dynamics.
 We showed that the Friberg model of chemotherapy-induced neutropenia is identifiable within a hierarchical framework \textit{without} imposing that $k_{prol} = k_{tr}.$ Thus, our work demonstrates that considering multiple individuals allows for the Friberg model to be parameterized without assuming that $k_{tr} = k_{prol}$ \citep{Evans2018,deSouza2017}.
 Conversely, our results indicate that the standard viral dynamics model remains unidentifiable, even when considering multiple individuals.
 This population level analysis is consistent with earlier work that considered the identifiability of the standard viral dynamics model when fitting viral load data from a single individual \citep{Wu2008,Cardozo-Ojeda2021}.
 Consequently, the standard viral dynamics model is an example of where considering multiple individuals does not permit the identification of additional model parameters.
 Further, our analysis of the standard viral dynamics model indicates that a multi-start fitting approach, as suggested by \citet{Duchesne2021}, may not be sufficient to determine a unique global minimum, as we found over 10 local minima of the log-likelihood that have nearly identical goodness-of-fits.
+These examples are intended to illustrate the proposed nonparametric framework for assessing practical identifiability.
+Consequently, we focus on evaluating identifiability given the available data, rather than investigating how trial design factors, such as sample size or sampling frequency, might influence identifiability, although these are important questions for future work.